 Students will have the chance to study topics such as: genetics of microbiology, general virology, microbial pathogens, infectious diseases, general parasitology and microbial ecology.
-Appart from understanding scientific processes and methods, students will develop skills in using and interpreting statistics and will be able critically analyse information.
+Apart from understanding scientific processes and methods, students will develop skills in using and interpreting statistics and will be able critically analyse information.

-A microbiology graduate may benefit from various career opportunities, working as a biomedical scientist, microbiologist, scientific laboratory technician, forensic scientist, science advisor, administrator, researcher, or science writer.Read more
+Microbiology graduates may benefit from various career opportunities, working as a biomedical scientist, microbiologist, scientific laboratory technician, forensic scientist, science advisor, administrator, researcher, or science writer.Read more